bndnio/concurrency-management/VectorClocks/VectorClocks/README.md

 The Node file's main purpose is to declare the Node class.
 The Node class is a representation of a "Process" in many vector clock explanations.
-The Node class is capable of printing it's state, comparing itself with another node, recieving an event trigger, and sending/recieving messages (and even message chains).
+The Node class is capable of printing it's state, comparing itself with another node, receiving an event trigger, and sending/receiving messages (and even message chains).

 The VectorClock is at the heart of this project, as it tackles implementing vector clocks, and providing functions to work with them.
 In particular the VectorClock class maintains a collection of logical clocks, can compare itself against another vector clock, and can update itself based on another vector clock.